 The program welcomes self-motivated, focused individuals working in a range of traditional and non-traditional arts practices including visual, literary, performance, and multi-media art.
 Applicants must be at least 21 years old.
 Residents must also have a clear objective for the time of their residency and be willing to live, work and engage with the Paducah arts community.
 The duration of the residency may range from two weeks to two months.
 Collaborative artists and couples are welcome to apply.

 Exhibition Opportunities: The Paducah Artist-in-Residence Program offers several exhibition opportunities.
 Exhibition space in the Yeiser Art Center is periodically available for visiting artists.
 Opportunities may also be possible in collaboration with other artists and galleries in the Paducah community.

 Professional Development: Residents are encouraged to visit local galleries and studios and engage with the arts community.
 The residency program also provides the opportunity for focused, independent studio work in which artists can develop ideas or take new directions in their work.

 Teaching Experience: Visiting artists may choose to lead workshops during their stay that are open to the public.

 Residents are paid a monthly stipend of $500 dependent upon the length of their stay.
 The cost of rent and utilities are covered entirely by the program.
-Transportation, materials, food, and additional expenses are the responsibility of the artist, in addition to a non-refundable $25 application fee.
-A deposit of $100 is required within two weeks upon notification of acceptance into the program, which is refunded upon arrival.
-If an artist cancels a residency less than 30 days prior to the beginning of the residency, the deposit is not refunded.
+Transportation, materials, food, and additional expenses are the responsibility of the artist.

-The studio space and living quarters are to be announced.
+The studio space and living quarters are determined by the needs of the artists.
 No smoking or pets are allowed within the facilities.

 Please direct inquiries to: